SiToanNguyen/PharmaNet2/README.md

 3. When the server is ready, its URL will be displayed on the page.

+4. The server shuts down automatically after a period of time.

 ## Installation

 1. Clone the repo: